sreyeshachary/DataAnalytics/README.md

-# Data Analytics Portfolio - <u> Sreyesh Achary </u>
+# Data Analytics Portfolio - Sreyesh Achary
-A concise compilation of my data analysis and data science projects for quick reference
+This is a concise compilation of my data analysis and data science projects for quick reference.

 | 10-Sep-23 |
 Today, I'm creating a repository to showcase my data analysis journey.